 Building workflows

-Now that you’ve structured both the design and database of your application, it’s time to start stitching everything together, making your app functional.
+Now that you’ve structured both the design and database of your app, it’s time to start stitching everything together to make your app functional.

 Creating a new event